-The north portion of the floorplate of Levels 04 to 11 are planned to provide a Lab-Enabled tenant offering.
+The north portion of the floorplate of Tower Levels 06 to 11 are planned to provide a Lab-Enabled tenant offering.
 The strategy for Lab Enabled areas is similar to the standard office floors, but instead of ventilation being supplied at low level from the underfloor plenum, overhead ductwork will supply through high level diffusers.
 This is to reflect lab tenants' typical preference for overhead ventilation.
 The volume of air supplied is also greater than in the office levels, and for this reason the AHU rooms serving lab enabled spaces are larger, to contain the larger units required.

 An allowance for the provision of fume cupboards has been made within the base-build design.
 Working on best practice guidance from lab specialists, an allowance of 1no. fume cupboard per 100m2 of NIA in labenabled areas has been made.
 It is proposed that fume cupboards will be connected to vertical risers through high level ductwork and a diversity of 60% across the system has been assumed in the sizing of the vertical riser ducts.
 High-velocity entrainment type fans, such as those manufactured by Strobic Air Technologies, will be installed at roof level and discharge the contaminated air extracted from the fume cupboards by diluting it with large quantities of entrained outside air and projecting it in a high-velocity jet to a vertical height well above the occupied area.
+This aligns with EHO requirements as reference in Appendix A.1.